aksroa/Language_Portfolio/Homework/Final_project/README.md

 $ source sentiment_environment/bin/activate
 $ pip install {module_name}
 $ deactivate
+Because the assignment has a great emphasis on visualizations, I recommend that you run it from the notebook.
+However, if you wish to run the script from the command line, type:
+$ cd Language_Portfolio/
+$ source ./sentiment_environment/bin/activate
+$ cd Homework/Final_project

+With default dataset:
+$ python Final_project.py
+With your own datset:
+$ python Final_project --input{your_file.csv}

 Discussion of results:                                                                                                                          The assignment have been completed successfully and both the sentiments and the wordclouds have been created.
 From the histograms of the ratings it can be seen that there is a superiority of high ratings with over 9000 reviews with 5-stars and over 6000 reviews with 4-stars.
 When grouping the rating and the sentimentscore together it thus shows that the lower stars have quite high values of sentiment, which may be a little bit strange.
 This is also supported by the two wordclouds where positive words like "good" and "perfect" occur in the wordcloud with low sentimentscores.